A brand new program for collegiate aviation students called

 A Qualified Job Offer (QJO) offers you a defined path and an accelerated timeline to become a Delta pilot - and then helps you achieve the necessary qualifications along the way.
 Pilots meeting the requirements of the Delta Propel program can progress through your chosen career route to Delta in 42 months or less - faster and more seamlessly than ever before.

 In order to be eligible to apply for Propel, students must be enrolled in, or a recent graduate of, an R-ATP eligible major at one of Delta's partner institutions (below).
-The program is open to Juniors, Seniors, and Flight Instructors who graduated within the previous 6 months.
+The program is open to Juniors, Seniors, and Flight Instructors at one of our partner universities who graduated within the previous 6 months.
 Pilots must hold, at minimum, a Private Pilot certificate and must have completed at least one additional Part-141 flight course at the partner institution.
 In order to join Propel, pilots must hold a First Class Medical (note: it is acceptable if privileges have lapsed to second or third class).

 Delta understands the importance of high-quality flight training and ensuring opportunities for future generations of students.
 Pilots participating in Delta Propel (Connection Route or Delta Private Jets/CFI-Job-Share Route) will be expected to build their flight hours by instructing at the university where they trained.
 Additionally, since Propel pilots have an accelerated timeline to Delta of 42 months or less, they will be expected to instruct until the end of the academic semester in which they achieve Restricted-ATP minimums (before beginning employment at a Delta Connection carrier).
 The goal is to help stabilize the supply of flight instructors, while ensuring future Delta pilots gain valuable, high-quality flight experience.